 In some cases, the part of the premium that you have to pay can change during the year.
 This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
 If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
-So a member who becomes eligible for "Extra Help" during the year would begin to pay less towards their monthly premium.
-And a member who loses their eligibility during the year will need to start paying their full monthly premium.
+A member who loses their eligibility during the year will need to start paying their full monthly premium.
 You can find out more about the "Extra Help" program in the "Important phone numbers and resources" section under the "Information about programs to help people pay for their Part D prescription drugs" portion of this booklet.